For more Outlander content–recommended, most popular, and hidden gems alike–visit my Welcome page or the Outlander menu tab.

 Alba gu brath!

-November 2016 update: Posts of our Scotland excursion are linked below, through the far-right, top-menu tab “Scotland,” and on thePhilosofishal home page.
+November 2016 update: Posts of our Scotland excursion are linked below, through the menu tab “Scotland,” and on thePhilosofishal welcome page.

 An Outlander Tourist in Scotland, Part 4 – the story of my trip planning process, snapshots of planned vs. actual itinerary, summary of our experience, and reflections on improvements (posted March 11, 2017)